AtlasICL/atlas_docs/src/git.md

 ---

 ## Making changes
-In order to save changes, you must first choose which files withing the git repo you want to save.
+In order to save changes, you must first choose which files within the git repo you want to save.
 You can select all by using
 ```
 git add .
 ```